Remote type

 process more user friendly.

-Currently, it is only possible to send queries using Remote
+It is possible to send queries and build execute

 and go to sylvia/tests/remote.rs